 Why an investment from The Start-Up Series fund is ideal for seed-level start-ups

-Chris Moon of Together Travel is our April Start-Up Series winner.
+Chris Moon of Tribe is our April Start-Up Series winner.
 Learn how he secured investment from the largest UK seed funding competition, and how you can too

 Founders: Chris Moon and Aaron Evans-Aghoghogbe